Shane Golobic: Stock car racing

 During the 2013 racing season, Golobic entered the NASCAR K&N Pro Series West and declared for NASCAR Rookie of the Year honors, though he failed to qualify in his first attempt at Stockton 99 Speedway for Valerie Inglebright.
 In October, he joined Bill McAnally Racing for a three-race schedule beginning at All American Speedway.

 In 2021, Golobic joined Live Fast Motorsports for his NASCAR Cup Series debut in Bristol Motor Speedway's Food City Dirt Race.
 The effort was supported by Matt Wood Racing.
 After starting 35th, he finished 37th as the result of a lap 41 crash that saw him hit the spinning car of Aric Almirola.

 Personal life

 Golobic is a third-generation driver as his father and grandfather competed on dirt tracks throughout California like San Jose Speedway before becoming chassis builders.
 Father John Golobic finished second in the 1996 California Sprint Car Civil War Series standings.
 Shane's younger brother, Dustin, often serves as his crew chief on his sprint car.
 He has a bachelor's degree in mechanical engineering from San Jose State University.

-A native of Fremont, California, he is nicknamed the "Fremont Flyer".
+A native of Fremont, California, Golobic is nicknamed the "Fremont Flyer".
 He also has the nickname "Sugar".